 Social networks are great for connecting with other people.
 That’s true regardless of whether you’re using social networks for personal or professional reasons, but the specific networks that you use and how you interact with people may differ depending on your goals.

-Web designers may have several different reasons to use social networks, including:
+Web designers and creative professionals may have several different reasons to use social networks, including:

 - Exposure that leads to new clients